Skip To Main Content

 • Bispecific antibody

-Bispecific antibodies are designed to target 2 different sites on different cells or the same cell.
-For example, a bispecific antibody binding to 2 different cells is thought to bring the cells together, such as an immune cell and cancer cell.
+Bispecific antibodies are designed to target 2 different cells to bring them closer together, such as an immune cell and cancer cell.

 • Complete remission

-Also called complete response—the disappearance of all signs of cancer in response to treatment.
+Also called “complete response,” it is the disappearance of all signs of cancer in response to treatment.
 This does not mean the cancer has been cured.

 • Continuous treatment